-The Group transferred a portion of its banker's acceptance bills in mainland China to some of its suppliers in order to settle the trade payables to these suppliers.
-As the Group had transferred substantially all risks and rewards relating to these bills receivable, it derecognized the full carrying amount of the bills receivable and the associated trade payables.
-However, if the derecognized bills receivable are not paid at maturity, the suppliers have the right to request the Group to pay the unsettled balance; therefore, the Group still has continuing involvement in these bills receivable.
+The Group transferred a portion of its banker's acceptance bills in mainland China to some of its suppliers in order to settle the trade payables with these suppliers.
+As the Group had transferred substantially all risks and rewards relating to these bills' receivable, it derecognized the full carrying amount of the bill's receivable and the associated trade payables.
+However, if the derecognized bills receivable is not paid at maturity, the suppliers have the right to request the Group to pay the unsettled balance; therefore, the Group still has continuing involvement in these bills receivable.

-The maximum exposure to loss from the Group's continuing involvement in the derecognized bills receivable is equal to the face values of the transferred but unsettled bills receivable, and as of December 31, 2023 and 2022, the face values of these unsettled bills receivable were \$75,121 thousand and \$164,481 thousand, respectively.
-The unsettled bills receivable will be due in 6 months after December 31, 2023 and 2022, respectively.
-Taking into consideration the credit risk of these derecognized bills receivable, the Group estimates that the fair values of its continuing involvement are not significant.
+The maximum exposure to loss from the Group's continuing involvement in the derecognized bills receivable is equal to the face values of the transferred but unsettled bills receivable, and as of December 31, 2024 and 2023, the face values of these unsettled bills receivable were \$66,193 thousand and \$75,121 thousand, respectively.
+The unsettled bills receivable will be due in 6 months after December 31, 2024 and 2023, respectively.
+Taking into consideration the credit risk of these derecognized bills receivable, the Group estimates that the fair values of its continuing involvement is not significant.

-During 2023 and 2022, the Group did not recognize gains or losses upon the transfer of the banker's acceptance bills.
-No gains or losses were recognized from the continuing involvement, both during the period or cumulatively.
+During 2024 and 2023, the Group did not recognize gains or losses upon the transfer of the banker's acceptance bills.
+No gains or losses were recognized from the continuing involvement, both during the period and cumulatively.